 As the Foundation Manager, Lani works to deliver on our vision of all young people living lives they value.

-As a World of Difference recipient in 2009, Lani engaged young people in their communities through Volunteer Otago.
-She went on to run the Regional Volunteer Centre before establishing a national youth organisation, Regeneration Aotearoa New Zealand.
-Since then she has worked for community organisations in governance and leadership roles, including her role as CEO at Thankyou Payroll, a Dunedin based social enterprise.
+As a World of Difference recipient in 2009, Lani engaged young people in their communities through volunteering & activism.
+She went on to run the Regional Volunteer Centre before establishing a national youth organisation.
+Since then she has worked for purpose-led organisations in governance and leadership roles.

 Cristina Serrano Rueda, Engagement Lead

 “We all need someone who believes in us just a little bit more than we do ourselves.
-It’s a privilege to support our partners as they encourage vulnerable young New Zealanders to fulfil their potential, transform their lives and find a positive fit in society.”
+It’s a privilege to support our partners as they encourage vulnerable young New Zealanders to fulfill their potential, transform their lives and find a positive fit in society.”

-Cristina was born in Spain, but has spent the past eight years making New Zealand her home and working in Vodafone NZ’s marketing team.
+Cristina was born in Spain, but has spent the past ten years making New Zealand her home and working in Vodafone NZ’s marketing team.

-She loves to make a difference in the youth sector and has volunteered at Starship Hospital, Red Cross NZ and at an Indonesian orphanage through the Vodafone Hands Up programme.
+She loves to make a difference and has volunteered at Starship Hospital, Red Cross NZ and at an Indonesian orphanage through the Vodafone Hands Up programme.